GillesArcas/numsed/README.md

 * function definitions and calls
 * print function
 * global statement
 * string constants and variables.
 Strings can be assigned to variables, passed to functions and returned by functions.
-However, arithmetical and comparison operators do not apply to strings.
+Strings can be tested for equality or difference, but other comparison operators and arithmetical operators do not apply to strings.
 * function variables.
 Functions can be assigned to variables, passed to functions and returned by functions.
 However, arithmetical and comparison operators do not apply to functions.